hugorbarbosa/cpp-coding-style-guide/README.md

 };
 ```

-When naming variables, it is also common using [`camelCase`][ref-style-camel-case], i.e., each word starts with a capital letter, except the first word, and no separator (e.g. underscore) between words:
+When naming variables, it is also common using [`camelCase`][ref-style-camel-case], i.e., each word starts with a capital letter, except the first word, and no separator (e.g., underscore) between words:

 ```c++
 class MyClass {